Hoopoe starling

-The hoopoe starling (Fregilupus varius), also known as the Réunion starling or Bourbon crested starling, is a species of starling that lived on the Mascarene island of Réunion and became extinct in the 1850s.
-Its closest relatives were the also-extinct Rodrigues starling and Mauritius starling from nearby islands, and the three apparently originated in south-east Asia.
+The hoopoe starling (Fregilupus varius), also known as the Réunion starling or the Bourbon crested starling, is a species of starling that lived on the Mascarene island of Réunion and became extinct in the 1850s.
+Its closest relatives were the also-extinct Rodrigues starling and the Mauritius starling from nearby islands, and the three apparently originated in Southeast Asia.
 The bird was first mentioned during the 17th century and was long thought to be related to the hoopoe, from which its name is derived.
 Some affinities have been proposed, but it was confirmed as a starling in a DNA study.

 The hoopoe starling was 30 cm in length.
 Its plumage was primarily white and grey, with its back, wings and tail a darker brown and grey.
 It had a light, mobile crest, which curled forwards.
 The bird is thought to have been sexually dimorphic, with males larger and having more curved beaks.
 The juveniles were more brown than the adults.
 Little is known about hoopoe starling behaviour.
 Reportedly living in large flocks, it inhabited humid areas and marshes.
 The hoopoe starling was omnivorous, feeding on plant matter and insects.
 Its pelvis was robust, its feet and claws large, and its jaws strong, indicating that it foraged near the ground.

 The birds were hunted by settlers on Réunion, who also kept them as pets.
 Nineteen specimens exist in museums around the world.
 The hoopoe starling was reported to be in decline by the early 19th century and was probably extinct before the 1860s.
-Several factors have been proposed, including competition and predation by introduced species, disease, deforestation, and persecution by humans, who hunted it for food and as an alleged crop pest.
+Several factors have been proposed, including competition and predation by introduced species, disease, the deforestation of the island, and persecution by humans, who hunted it for food and as an alleged crop pest.